muratk3n/thirdwave/en/tweets/2020/week23c.md

 ---

-I have two other methods to run that difference, significance check, and probably dig up a third.
+I have two other methods to run that difference, significance check, and could probably dig up a third.
 Interested parties need to learn this shit before talking shop on cause and effect.

 *2020-06-01 12:08:38*